AlgoLab/PIntron/dist-docs/README.md

 The provided nucleotide sequence must be on the direction specified by *strand* in the header FASTA.
+The genomic sequence file may have a FASTA header whose format is different from the above standard *but*, in this case, rare prediction errors might arise.

 The file of transcripts is a multiFASTA file containing all the transcript sequences (ESTs and mRNAs).
 The header of each sequence must contain the following field: